-In honor of National Nutrition Month, Supplementally Speaking is taking a look at the way different foods can help you fight inflammation.
+In honor of National Nutrition Monthlink opens in a new window, Supplementally Speaking is taking a look at the way different foods can help you fight inflammation.

 Inflammation is a popular buzzword because so many everyday things trigger it, from a twist on the playing field (swollen ankle) to a trip to the pizza joint (heartburn).
 But so can ongoing work stress, a smoking habit or an autoimmune condition like rheumatoid arthritis.

 Put simply, inflammation is your body’s reaction to stress and can have both short-term and long-term effects.
 Acute inflammation, a result of your immune response to infection and injury, protects your body from harm—think of that swollen ankle or a mosquito bite.
 But chronic inflammation, the result of ongoing immune system distress, has been linked to many diseases including cancer, heart disease, diabetes, depression and Alzheimer’s.1

 Fortunately, there’s also a link between inflammation and the foods you eat.
 Some foods have been shown to help inflammation and others can actually cause it—so why not get familiar with the foods to choose?
 Let’s take a closer look.

 So here’s a list—for starters—of the foods you’d be wise to choose if you’re looking for an anti-inflammatory health boost:

 And treat yourself to (but try to limit!) healthy sweets…

 Processed foods, overly greasy foods, overly sweet foods, and high-glycemic foods all cause or contribute to inflammation, so avoid them or enjoy in moderation: